 Our wines are extremely limited releases from tiny parcels that we have selected within our acclaimed vineyards.

-A wet winter was followed by a nearly perfect summer, with an unusual pause mid-harvest.
-More wines coming soon.
+A wet winter preceded a nearly perfect summer, with an unusual pause mid-harvest.
+An elegant vintage for reds.

 We hear it all the time at the winery: although Sauvignon Blanc is the most recognizable white wine that we make, ours is something different.
 We produce it from Matthew's Station, another of our vineyards under the care and attention of renowned winegrower Steve Dutton.
 This wine began as a Private Label project we did for a local farm-to-table restaurant, but now we keep almost all for ourselves.
 Some of its appeal is the balance it strikes between brightness and richness after a little aeration in the glass.
 The 2019 vintage shows notes of baked green apple, candied lemon peel, and subtle verdant elements, with a hint of briny minerality.